K8F/liri-node-app/README.md

 ![concert-this](gifs/concert-this.gif)

-Now try the `spotify-this-song` command to retrieve information on Frank Ocean's song, "Pink & White":
+Now try the `spotify-this-song` command to retrieve information on Paramore's song, "Misery Business":

     `node liri.js spotify-this-song misery business`

 ![spotify-this-song](gifs/spotify-this-song.gif)

-Next, try `movie-this` to get info on the movie, the lobster:
+Next, try `movie-this` to get info on the movie, *The Lobster*:

     `node liri.js movie this the lobster`